drseg/swift-fsm/README.md

 when(.coin) | then(.unlocked)
 ```

-As no `Predicate` is specified here, its meaning is inferred by SwiftFSM from its context.
-The scope for inferring predicates is always anything that appears between the braces in `fsm.buildTable { }`.
-In this case, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and SwiftFSM will therefore able to infer it to be equivalent to:
+As no `Predicate` is specified, its meaning is inferred from its context.
+The scope for predicate inference is the sum of the builder blocks for all `SuperState` and `define` calls inside `fsm.buildTable { }`.
+In this case, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and SwiftFSM will therefore to infer it to be equivalent to:

 ```swift
 matching(Enforcement.weak)   | when(.coin) | then(.unlocked)